TechnoZombie/chuckNorrisFacts/README.md

-# Chuck Norris Facts
+# Chuck Norris: Facts.

-Welcome to the Chuck Norris Facts app!
+Welcome to the Chuck Norris: Facts. app!
 This React application fetches and displays random Chuck Norris facts from the ChuckNorris.io API.
 The app features a fun and interactive UI with animations and easy navigation.

 ## Features